OlympusDAO/olympus-protocol-metrics-subgraph/docs/ethena-ena-sena-integration.md

 - Observation cardinality: 600.
 This current observation is not archive replay proof.

 TWAP reduces instantaneous manipulation exposure but does not eliminate sustained manipulation or thin-liquidity risk.
-The deviation guard can also trip during a legitimate fast market or be used to interrupt publication.
-Invalid observations, excessive deviation and RPC errors fail the snapshot for a held position instead of publishing spot or silently dropping its value.
+A spot/TWAP deviation above 10% emits an operational warning but does not reject a valid full-hour TWAP: a cosmetic valuation must not let transient spot moves veto the Ethereum snapshot.
+The published value remains the TWAP, never the spot price.
+Invalid observations and RPC errors still fail the snapshot for a held position instead of inventing a price or silently dropping its value.
 Standard token pricing is
 lazy: zero holdings do not require an oracle read, allowing pre-acquisition replay without demanding observations for assets the treasury did not hold.
 A failed snapshot requires investigation and rerun before republishing; keep the previous